Baby the Rain Must Fall: Plot

 Georgette Thomas and her six-year-old daughter, Margaret Rose, travel from the East Texas town of Tyler to (unknown to him) meet her husband Henry Thomas in his small southeastern Texas hometown of Columbus.
-Henry is a somewhat irresponsible rockabilly singer-guitarist who has recently been released from prison after serving time for stabbing a man during a drunken brawl, and wasn't thinking of Georgette at all.
+Henry is a somewhat irresponsible rockabilly singer-guitarist with string bands, who has recently been released from prison after serving time for stabbing a man during a drunken brawl, and wasn't thinking of Georgette at all.

 After his reunion with his wife, and his introduction to his daughter, Henry tries to make a home for his family.
-But Kate Dawson, the aging spinster who raised him after his parents died, remains a formidable presence in his life and tries to sabotage his efforts.
+But Kate Dawson(Miss Kate), the aging spinster who raised him after his parents died, remains a formidable presence in his life and tries to sabotage his efforts.
 She threatens repeatedly to have him returned to prison if he fails to acquiesce to her demands to give up singing, go to night school, and get a real job.
 He resists this and convinces Georgette he will be a star someday, as he continues playing and working a part-time job with the Tillmans.

+Henry is informed that Miss Kate is on her death bed, and he arrives at the old home with his family and the Tillmans.
+As he sits in vigil, she wakes to deliver her final words to him.
+She looks at him and tells him he was "never no good" and "not even worth killing."
+As he stares impassively, she tilts her head and dies.
+At the funeral, the Tillmans inform Henry that Miss Kate was in debt and there was nothing left in the will for him except objects and furniture in the home.